Modern Woodmen of America: Fraternalism

 Modern Woodmen is a tax-exempt fraternal benefit society.
 The membership organization sells life insurance, annuity and investment products to help fund member benefits and social, educational and volunteer programs that meet community needs.

 As a fraternal organization, the society is organized around a lodge system, called chapters, Summit chapters and youth service clubs.
 These groups offer fellowship and community service opportunities for members.
-In 2016, Modern Woodmen members were part of 2,466 chapters, 283 Summit chapters and 782 youth service clubs nationwide.
+In 2025, Modern Woodmen members were part of 2,281 chapters, 235 Summit chapters and 376 youth service clubs nationwide.

 Modern Woodmen members across the United States participate in numerous activities to socialize, learn and volunteer in their communities.
 Members unite for volunteer efforts that provide money, donations, hand-on labor and other resources to improve lives in their communities.
 The organization's Matching Fund Program matches money raised by individual chapters for community members or local organizations in need.

-Modern Woodmen's fraternal expenditures for member benefits and community programs totaled $21.7 million in 2016.
+Modern Woodmen's fraternal expenditures for member benefits and community programs totaled $22.6 million in 2025.
 These programs included fraternal aid, college scholarships, newborn benefits, orphan benefits, final wishes resources, member discounts and youth educational programs.

+In 2026, Modern Woodmen introduced Money & Me℠, a financial literacy program designed to introduce elementary and middle school students (K-8) to financial concepts in an engaging, age-appropriate way.
+The program is easily deployed in classrooms with curriculum that's written for and by educators.
+The programs are donated by local Modern Woodmen Representatives across the country at no cost to the teacher or school.